How income tax is calculated

 - → Medicare levy — 2% of taxable income for most residents

-- → Medicare Levy Surcharge — an additional 1–1.5% if you earn over $101,000 and don't hold private health insurance
+- → Medicare Levy Surcharge — an additional 1%–1.5% if your MLS income exceeds $101,000 and you don't hold eligible hospital cover

 Tax offsets (like the LITO) then reduce the amount of tax you owe — but they don't reduce your taxable income.